 3.Y7.1 Scope

 This transaction is used to generate a Care Plan and subsequent request or task resources.
-Care Plan Contributor Actor receives Activity Definitions provided by the Care Plan Guidance Service Actor.
+Care Plan Contributor Actor receives Activity Definitions provided by the Care Plan Definition Service Actor.
 A Care Plan is created.
 Subsequent request or task resources are generated based on the selected ActivityDefinition to be acted on.
 This is based on business rules determined by the Care Plan Contributor system.
 As described in Section X.4.2.2 Pregnancy Use Case, when the patient’s clinical status changes and the Care Plan is updated with Activity Definitions, the Care Plan Contributor generates request resources based on business rules.
 Request resources associated with the CarePlan.activity.reference are Appointment, CommunicationRequest, DeviceRequest, MedicationRequest, NutritionOrder, Task, ProcedureRequest, ReferralRequest , VisionPrescription, RequestGroup.

 An optional possibility is that the process can be accomplished by tasks to be performed.
 In this case, the Care Plan Contributor generates FHIR Task resource from the Activity Definitions.
 The FHIR Task resource is used to support care planning workflow.